 When my boyfriend and I moved into our apartment together, we wanted to find ways to cut our monthly expenses so we could build our emergency fund and save more money.

 Even though we were dual income with no kids, we decided to live on on just income.
 This allowed us to drastically cut our household expenses and save 50% of our income.
-We put this extra money towards savings and investments.
-It wasn’t easy, but it’s helped us learn how to live with less and be grateful for what we have.
+We put this extra money towards our savings and investments.
+It wasn’t easy, but it has helped us learn how to live with less and be grateful for what we have.

-If you’re looking to cut your monthly expenses to save money or pay off debt, I’m sharing some helpful tips to help you reduce and cut your monthly budget.
+If you want to know how to reduce expenses and save money so you can pay off debt, I’m sharing some helpful tips to help you cut everyday expenses.
 This is by no means a complete list.
 But it’s a good place to start if you’re looking to quickly reduce your household spending.

 If you’ve recently experienced a sudden drop in your income or a job loss, then I recommend reading this post first.
-It will help you learn how to cut expenses to the bone.
+It shares tips for cutting expenses to the bone.
 How to budget after an unexpected pay cut or job loss

-Before we get started, you’ll want to do the following three steps to help set you up for success:
+Before we dive into the best ways to cut expenses in 2020, you’ll want to do the following three steps to help set you up for success: